Gifu Castle: Overview

 Gifu Castle is located on Mount Kinkazan to the northeast of central Gifu, facing the Nagara River.
 Prior to a severe flood in 1586, the Kiso River ran through north of its current riverbed and was much closer to the castle, so Gifu Castle was protected by two large rivers.
-It also commanded the main route into Mino Province from then Tōkaidō highway which connected Kyoto wth the eastern provinces of Japan.
+It also commanded the main route into Mino Province from then Tōkaidō highway which connected Kyoto with the eastern provinces of Japan.

 History

-The first Gifu Castle was first built by the Nikaidō clan between 1201 and 1204 during the Kamakura Period.
+The first Gifu Castle was first built by the Nikaidō clan between 1201 and 1204 during the Kamakura period.
 Originally little more than a small fort, it was reconstructed on a much larger scale in the Muromachi period by Saitō Toshinaga (d.1460).
 Toshinaga had served the title of shugo of Mino Province, but due to internal conflicts, the Saitō clan had been supplanted in turn by the Toki clan.
 The clan's fortunes were restored in the form of an adventurer from Kyoto who assumed the name of Saitō Dōsan.
 Also known as the "Viper of Mino", Saitō Dōsan ruthlessly overcame his enemies, expelled the Toki clan, and defeated an invasion from neighboring Owari Province led by Oda Nobuhide.
 Saitō Dōsan was killed in a revolt by his own son, Saitō Yoshitatsu.
 Although Yoshiyasu showed promise as a ruler, he died at the age of 34, leaving Inabayama Castle to his son Saitō Tatsuoki.

 During the Sengoku period a samurai in the service of the Saitō clan by the name of Takenaka Hanbei went to Inabayama Castle, ostensibly to visit his sick brother.
 This was a ruse, and in reality, he went to the castle intending to assassinate Saitō Tatsuoki.
 When Hanbei struck at him, Tatsuoki was very confused—believing an enemy army had come to attack him—and fled.
 Thus, Takenaka Hanbei obtained Inabayama Castle with relative ease and with only 13 retainers.
 Later, he returned the castle to his lord, but Tatsuoki had lost an immeasurable amount of reputation and honor due to his perceived cowardly flight from the castle and many of his retainers left his service.

 In 1567, Oda Nobunaga launched an attack on Mino Province from Sunomata Castle, led his forces across the Kiso River, and marched straight to the castle town of Inoguchi (now Gifu city) attracting the support of many former Saitō retainers along the way.
 Nobunaga laid siege to Inabayama Castle on 13 September.
 Even though the defenders were demoralized to see the banners of Saitō retainers among the attacking army, the mountaintop castle was still in a nearly impregnable position.
 The siege took about two weeks.
 Near the end of the siege, Nobunaga's retainer Kinoshita Tōkichirō led a small party up the steep cliffs, entered the castle from the unguarded rear, and opened the front gates, allowing the attacking forces to enter.
 After Tatsuoki fled, Nobunaga made the castle his primary base-of-operations.